Rubusch/linux-c/050__interrupts/20_sleeping_device/README.md

 https://www.mikroe.com/button-r-click

+Connection:
+- GPIO23 -> INT
+- 3v3 -> 3v3
+- GND -> GND

 # Build

 ## Devicetree

-copy it to the specified location in the linux sources (6.3), then build it
+Copy it to the specified location in the linux sources (6.3), then build it
 ```
 $ cd linux
 $ cp -arf <SOURCES>/devicetree/arch ./